 The Postal Service previously announced a voluntary early retirement incentive for eligible members of its workforce, which it noted as part of a preemptive procedure to avoid layoffs.
 The United States Postal Service will now offer a second round of incentives to employees before any job cuts take place.

 Keep in mind, if you accept the early retirement package then you will not be able to receive the Social Security supplemental income until you reach your Minimum Retirement Age for Social Security.
-For more information on early retirement click here.
+Learn more about early retirement.

 The national association has been working with post office management to create new positions that will not require layoffs.